 - Cinematic VR: these VR movies allow the user to feel as if they were the main actor.

 - Virtual theater: it’s possible to watch movies as if inside a movie theater, but the movies aren’t in VR.

 - Fish tank VR: users may view and explore the virtual reality space, but not interact with it.

-- VR ride: these experiences, often roller coaster rides, are videos shot in 360° from a person’s perspective.
+- VR ride: these experiences, often roller coaster rides, are videos shot at 360° from a person’s perspective.